top of page

 The stories below were all born out of the nothingness that exists inside me.
 As an oral storyteller I write in a style, which aims for the listener to create their own mental pictures.
 It is far less descriptive than stories that are intended to be read.
 Please do not take and use any of them without my permission.
 That would be a breach of copyright and the ancestral Banshee might come to visit you in the wee sma hours o' the nicht.

 I shall not lie, there was never really much goodness inside this witch, but love has the power to make even the devil vulnerable.
 For a fleeting moment, she was as vulnerable as her spirit familiar, a little leveret.
 Above the ground, dependant.
-Not a state of being this wild woman was accustomed too.
+Not a state of being this wild woman was accustomed to.

-Love had hit her like lightning bolt.
+Love had hit her like a lightning bolt.
 Except there was no rumble of thunder to warn of its coming.
 It lasted but a fleeting moment, until her lover found another woman.
 But its strike had scorched her soul forever.
 She had been the one that used and discarded.
 Now a woman scorned.
 She was deadlier than the nightshade plant, she was named after.
 This female Belladonna had poison for blood and was not afraid to use it.

 Despite her best efforts, she could never forget the taste of love in all its forms.
-Its heady spell more addictive than the plants she consumed to ease the pain of heartbreak.
-An outsider from beyond the hedgerows, the witch had lived life as she pleased.
+Its heady spell was more addictive than the plants she consumed to ease the pain of heartbreak.
+An outsider from beyond the hedgerows, the witch had lived as she pleased.
 Now, she lived for the day she would have her vengeance on the man who turned her inside out.

 This desire swelled deep inside her, like a storm in the belly of the sea.
 Until it emerged as a curse she called after her favourite flower.
 Forget Me Not.
 A poetic curse named after a little blue flower may not sound particularly bad but believe me, it was.
-Remember the insanity of first love and intense heartbreak that followed.
+Remember the insanity of first love and the intense heartbreak that followed.
 Of deeply loving someone you could never caress or possess?
 Well, this curse was all those things and more.

 Using a piece of charcoal from her hearth, Belladonna drew the image of her lover upon the dried skin of a mountain hare.
-She spoke a charm in a strange tounge, that was so powerful it parted the veils between the worlds.
+She spoke a charm in a strange tongue, that was so powerful it parted the veils between the worlds.
 Her spirit took flight, and she gazed upon the man whose sleeping image now invoked a fury inside her that could not be contained.
 It was then she whispered these words into his sleeping body.…….

 “When the silence of a life without my words is unbearable – forget me not.